saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 Notice that it has the same start `<button>` and `id='finished'` at the beginning and end of the test.
 Will our same test work for the second page?

-Let's add a nearly identical second test to` DynamicLoadingTest.js` called `elementAppeared` that will load this second example and perform the same check (on the other page) as you did in the previous test.
+Let's add a nearly identical second test to` DynamicLoadingTest.java` called `elementAppeared` that will load this second example and perform the same check (on the other page) as you did in the previous test.

 ```